Standing Could Help You Lose Weight And Lower The Risk Of Cardiovascular Disease, Diabetes

 The results showed that standing could burn 0.15 kcal per minute more than sitting.
 They found that a 65 kg person could lose an extra 54 kcal each day by standing rather than sitting for six hours a day, according to European Society of Cardiology.

-Dr. Lopez-Jimenez said that standing not only burns more calories, but the additional muscle activity is also linked to lower rates of heart attacks, strokes and diabetes.
+Dr. Lopez-Jimenez said that standing not only burns more calories, but the additional muscle activity is also linked to lower rates of heart attacks, strokes, and diabetes.
 Therefore, the benefits of standing could go beyond weight control.

 Likewise, in the past study, it indicates that moderate to vigorous physical activities each day could maintain and lose weight as well as reduce the risk of heart disease.
 However, there are barriers to motivation, time or access to facilities.